smirarab/pasta/README.md

 Acknowledgment
 ===
-The current version of this code is heavily based on the SATe code (http://phylo.bio.ku.edu/software/sate/sate.html) Future versions would start from a fresh implementation.
+The current version of this code is heavily based on the SATe code (http://phylo.bio.ku.edu/software/sate/sate.html)

 INSTALLATION
 ===
 Current version of PASTA has been developed and tested entirely on Linux.
-It probably works on MAC machines as well.
+It has been tested on MAC as well, but less extensively.
 Windows won't work currently, but is planned for future versions.

 You need to have: